 I continue my research and analysis - following up on a couple of points that need further testing based on the call with the client.
 I organise a follow up call with the market expert to test a new hypothesis.

-I wrap up for the day and head home, keeping an eye on my blackberry over the evening in case the client gets in touch with any immediate queries.
+I wrap up for the day and head home, keeping an eye on my phone over the evening in case the client gets in touch with any immediate queries.
 Otherwise it's a good night's sleep before doing it all again tomorrow.